HonorHealth breaks ground on sixth hospital

 - 40 inpatient beds with the ability to expand as needs for services increase.

-- Comprehensive obstetrical and gynecological care, including prenatal and postpartum care, labor and delivery services, and a Level II neonatal intensive care unit.
+- Comprehensive obstetrical and gynecological care including prenatal and postpartum care, labor and deliver services, and care for low-risk babies with future plans to expand services for premature infants.

 - Surgical services with state-of-the-art technology and clinical expertise in joint replacement and minimally invasive orthopedic, spine and general surgery procedures, treatments and therapies.